getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 }
 // "h" "e" "l" "l" "o"
 ```

+The `"hello"` primitive string value is coerced/boxed to the `String` object wrapper equivalent, which is an iterable by default.

 In `for (XYZ of ABC)..`, the `XYZ` clause can either be an assignment expression or a declaration, identical to that same clause in `for` and `for..in` loops.
 So you can do stuff like this: